 There is a computer club, and access to ICT facilities during lunchtime and after school.

-The school has a Lay Chaplain, Miss Emma Pooley who is supported by Father Trevor Jordan.
-The liturgy and worship of the school is central to its ethos as a Catholic Church School.
-There are many activities to support faith led by Emma and the “Life to the Full” MaD Group.
+The liturgy and worship of the school is central to its ethos as a Catholic school and there are many activities to support faith organised by Emma Bonard, the Lay Chaplain.

-The Learning Support team run a breakfast and lunchtime club daily for students wishing to complete homework or coursework with the added support of Teaching Assistants.
+The Learning Support team run a breakfast and lunchtime club daily for students wishing to complete homework or coursework with the added support of Learning Support Assistants.

 All year groups attend this well structured and friendly environment, building social skills and widening friendships.

-There are lunchtime Latin club for those that like a challenge.
-Come along and test yourself against the best linguists in the school to see if you have the ability to go on and earn a fortune at the E.U.!
+There is a lunchtime Latin club for those that like a challenge.
+Students can also test themselves against the best linguists in the school to see if they have the ability to go on and earn a fortune at the E.U.!

-During one week in the summer term the normal timetable is stopped and the students take part in a wide range of different activities, for example water sports, horse riding, scrap booking, skiing, discovery days.
-The students choose which activity they will take part in and this may involve a residential experience such as a week in the UK or abroad.
-It is a great opportunity to learn new skills and take on exciting challenges that encourage their own personal and social development, enabling them to learn about themselves, other people and the world in which we live.
+Every 2 years for one week in the summer term the normal timetable is stopped and students take part in a wide range of different activities, for example water sports, horse riding, scrap booking, skiing, and discovery days.
+The students choose which activity they will take part in and they may involve a residential experience such as a week in the UK or abroad.
+It is a great opportunity to learn new skills and take on exciting challenges that encourage students’ personal and social development, enabling them to learn about themselves, other people and the world in which we live.

-Her Majesty's Schools Heroes is a unique pupil voice group, affiliated to the Royal British Legion (Devon), for the support of Service children and young people.
+Military Kids Club Heroes is a unique student voice group, affiliated to the Royal British Legion (Devon), for the support of Service children and young people.
 This group works, actively, in harmony, to ensure that every member has a voice and is able to use it for the benefit of all.
-Members of HMS Heroes are ambassadors and young advocates for Service families.
+Members of MKC Heroes are ambassadors and young advocates for Service families.
 Most importantly, they are friends for each other, especially in times of need.
-Please see the link below for more infomation.